Brionconroy/coffee-social-react/README.md

 ### Media

-Background image was taken from [pexels](https://www.pexels.com/search/bistro/)
++ This gave me some stock images for the site  [istockphoto](https://www.istockphoto.com/stock-photos)

-Favicon was generated by [favicon](https://favicon.io/favicon-generator/)
++ Favicon was generated by [favicon](https://favicon.io/favicon-generator/)